spanner/radiant-rss_page-extension/README.markdown

 # RSS Page extension

 This is a simple thing that adds a few radius tags and makes it very easy to serve RSS feeds.
 The assumption is that your feed has a root page: might be your blog, might be the home page if you want to serve a site feed.
 The feed will show everything below that page in descending order of publication date.
-Some tree-reading is added to the Page class to get all the descendants of a given page.
+Some tree-reading is added to the Page class to get all the descendants of a given page and we apply some crude filters to omit non-visible and non-html pages.
 That is all.

 The extension adds a 'Rss Feed' page type, which forces the right layout (and therefore content-type) and labels your page nicely in the tree, but doesn't do much else.
 You can use the RSS tags in any page.